Period! Annual review 2022 – Healthy New Year!

 Times are changing!
 Menstruation has become a serious topic in political debates and the media.
 Check out Period!’s annual review for 2022. (…)

 Managing your menstruation can be quite a challenge when you’re living in Kenya, where wages are low and menstrual products are expensive.
-The Heels4Pads foundation has come up with a creative solution: trading shoes for sanitary pads. (…)
+The Heels4Pads foundation has come up with a creative solution: trading shoes for menstrual pads. (…)

 Periods on screen?
 Yes indeed!
 Menstruation is also hot & happening in the cinema and on Netflix and Disney+.
 From Oscar-winning blockbusters to personal short docs, here are some must-see menstrual movies. (…)